Billy-Dickson/blog.dickson.me.uk/_posts/categories/2022-06-02-Training-to-heart-rate.md

 The best time to take your pulse is before you get up in the morning.
 To get an accurate resting heart rate, take a readings every morning for 3 mornings and divide by 3 to give you an average.
 You will of course need a watch with a second hand to accomplish this.

+Also as my better looking half just pointed out, you can also use your mobile phone, most of which come with a clock with the ability to measure time.

 Your heart rate is the number of times your heart beats per minute (bpm).
 A normal heart rate is between 60 and 100 bpm while you’re resting.

 ![alt text](../../assets/images/checking-your-pulse-210x137.png "Taking Heart Rate Graphic")